Preston

 How to Pronounce Preston

 Our model has identified 2 different pronunciations for the name Preston.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 87.5% confident that Preston is pronounced as PREH-stuhn.
-The next most likely pronunciation is PREH-stihn, at 12.5% confidence.
+Our model is 87.5% confident that Preston is pronounced as PREH-stuhn, which has 2 syllables.
+The next most likely pronunciation is PREH-stihn, at 12.5% confidence, with 2 syllables.

 PREH-stuhn (2 syllables)